gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

 default alignments are always a power of 2.
 The default alignment values are as follows:

-* *Primitive Types*.
+* *Elementary Types*.

-  For primitive types, the alignment is the minimum of the actual size of objects of the type divided by `Storage_Unit`, and the maximum alignment supported by the target.
+  For elementary types, the alignment is the minimum of the actual size of objects of the type divided by `Storage_Unit`, and the maximum alignment supported by the target.
   (This maximum alignment is given by the GNAT-specific attribute